-Need an interesting and quick background or texture for your project?
-Create easy bokeh vector style designs for backgrounds, icons, to be added into larger work, and more in 15 minutes or less with this quick tutorial.
+If you need a quick design or texture for your project, this easy bokeh vector is perfect for backgrounds, icons, and illustrations.
+What’s more, you can easily create it in 15 minutes or less with this quick tutorial!

 Tutorial Details: Easy Bokeh Vector Effects in 15 minutes or Less